leozxliu/lammps/doc/src/fix_hyper_local.rst

 Note that both of these computations are costly, hence they are only enabled by these keywords.

 ----------

-**Restart, fix\_modify, output, run start/stop, minimize info:**
+Restart, fix_modify, output, run start/stop, minimize info
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 No information about this fix is written to :doc:`binary restart files <restart>`.

-The :doc:`fix_modify <fix_modify>` *energy* option is supported by this fix to add the energy of the bias potential to the system's potential energy as part of :doc:`thermodynamic output <thermo_style>`.
+The :doc:`fix_modify <fix_modify>` *energy* option is supported by this fix to add the energy of the bias potential to the global potential energy of the system as part of :doc:`thermodynamic output
+<thermo_style>`.
+The default setting for this fix is :doc:`fix_modify
+energy no <fix_modify>`.

-This fix computes a global scalar and global vector of length 28, which can be accessed by various :doc:`output commands <Howto_output>`.
+This fix computes a global scalar and global vector of length 28, which can be accessed by various :doc:`output commands
-The scalar is the magnitude of the bias potential (energy units) applied on the current timestep, summed over all biased bonds.
+<Howto_output>`.
+The scalar is the magnitude of the bias potential
+(energy units) applied on the current timestep, summed over all biased bonds.
 The vector stores the following quantities:

 * 1 = average boost for all bonds on this step (unitless)
 * 2 = # of biased bonds on this step